 IODP Bremen Core Repository (BCR) Superintendent

 My interests focus on land-ocean interactions that are documented in marine sediments.
 The tropical and subtropical regions of the African Continent are of interest because of their climate sensitivity incorporating important meridional climatic and oceanographic gradients.
 The intense coastal upwelling off NW Africa plays an important role for climate relevant biogeochemical cycles.
 Additionally, this region receives high amounts of lithogenic material by aeolian transport.
-In SE Africa fluvial transport is dominant, e.g off Zambezi river.
-All these processes results in high sedimentation rates of up to 100 cm/kyr, which allow high resolution analses of the retrieved archives.
+In SE Africa fluvial transport is dominant, e.g off Zambezi River.
+All these processes results in high sedimentation rates of up to 100 cm/kyr, which allow high resolution analyses of the retrieved archives.

 During various expeditions a large pool of sediment cores were retrieved (PANGAEA-database).
 To investigate all sediment cores I used quick and non-destructive core logging tools.
 Physical properties (e.g. magnetic susceptibility, lightness) were obtained using the Multi-Sensor Core Logger (MSCL).

 From the X-ray fluorescence (XRF) Core Scanner we receive element intensities/concentrations of the climate relevant elements.

 The obtained dataset is used for stratigraphic purposes and reconstructions of terrigeneous input and marine productivity contributions to the sediment (e.g. accumulation rates).

 Detailed high resolution analyses of millennial cyclicities and abrupt climate changes during the Holocene and last glacial time period were performed.